 The topic is typical of tough issues we often face.
 It’s complex and personal.
 A good understanding of the answer requires us to learn a bit about electromagnetic fields and their relation to human physiology.
 How we answer affects our communication choices in no small way.

 After collecting the data, Mason’s team studied transcripts of the participant’s thought processes.
-The researchers classified the cognitive skills they observed, based on their relations to distinct metacognitive beliefs.
-They also graded the degree of sophistication.
-Their scheme includes a decent set of cognitive skills that you can draw on and use yourself:
+The researchers classified these cognitive skills in the internet task based on their relations to distinct metacognitive beliefs.
+Mason’s team also graded the degree of sophistication.
+Their scheme includes a decent set of cognitive skills in the internet that you can draw on and use yourself: